AdaCore/spark2014/docs/ug/gnatprove.rst

 7. Interfacing with SPARK
 8. Software engineering with SPARK
 9. Advanced techniques

+Opening the example in GPS or GNATbench opens a project with all sources.
+Projects corresponding to individual chapters are available in subdirectories and can be opened manually.

 The original source code is available from the publisher's website at http://www.cambridge.org/us/academic/subjects/computer-science/programming-languages-and-applied-logic/building-high-integrity-applications-spark